monad-crypto/protocols/README.md

 # Protocols

-This repository maintains details for each protocol on the Monad testnet and mainnet to assist with ecosystem coordination.
+This repository maintains contract addresses and links for each protocol on the Monad network to assist with ecosystem coordination.

-Representatives of each protocol should add or adjust their corresponding metadata file as details change (for example, a  change or addition of contract addresses).
+Representatives of each protocol should open pull requests to add or adjust their corresponding metadata file as details change.

 Please refer to [Tooling and Infrastructure](https://docs.monad.xyz/tooling-and-infra/) for a list of infra providers supporting Monad.